When you look in the mirror, are you happy with the person staring back at you?

 The Real Connection Between Estrogen and Moobs

 Men produce estrogen in two ways.
 First, an excess of testosterone can trigger the production of excess estrogen.
 Second, excess fat tissue can produce estrogen.
-Any man with gynecomastia is highly unlikely to have excess testosterone, since high testosterone causes insulin sensitivity that prevents fat deposits building within breast tissue and helps increase a man’s lean mass.
-This indicates that the only logical source of estrogen comes from existing fatty tissues.
+Any man with gynecomastia is highly unlikely to have excess testosterone since high testosterone causes insulin sensitivity that prevents fat deposits from building within breast tissue and helps increase a man’s lean mass.
+This indicates that the only logical source of estrogen comes from excess fatty tissues.

-So what does all of this mean?
-High levels of estrogen in men are most likely a byproduct of insulin resistance and excess fat mass, both of which cause of moobs.
-As a result, taking estrogen blockers wouldn’t do anything to prevent moobs since estrogen blockers wouldn’t resolve the root issue of insulin resistance and excess fat tissue.
+What does all of this mean?
+High levels of estrogen in men are most likely a byproduct of insulin resistance and excess fat mass, both of which are causes of man boobs.
+As a result, taking estrogen blockers wouldn’t do anything to get rid of moobs since estrogen blockers won’t resolve the root issue of insulin resistance and excess fat tissue.

-Myth: A Low-Estrogen Diet Can Get Rid of Moobs
+Myth: A Low-Estrogen Diet Can Get Rid of Man Boobs

 Based on the science explained above, it makes sense that a low-estrogen diet would also fail to get rid of moobs.
 The idea of a low-estrogen diet may be helpful for other conditions, but simply eating cruciferous vegetables and avoiding soy will not eliminate gynecomastia.
 Changing your eating habits can only reduce the appearance of man boobs with a strategic dietary attack on insulin resistance.

 If you’re sick and tired of feeling self-conscious and embarrassed by your moobs, you can take control of the problem.
-Strategic diet and exercise changes have the power to address the root cause of gynecomastia and help you sculpt a chest you want to show on the beach.
+Strategic diet and exercise changes have the power to address the root causes of man boobs and help you sculpt a chest you want to show off at the beach.
 Here’s how to get rid of moobs:

 Reverse Insulin Resistance by Changing Your Diet